openblockengine/docs/README.md

 ## Problem Statement

-Today's Solana block-building ecosystem suffers from opaque, centralized systems dominated by private relays and closed bidding mechanisms.
-This lack of transparency forces searchers to overpay for inclusion, while validators have no verifiable way to prove fair ordering or earn optimal rewards.
-At the same time, users face fragmented submission paths (RPCs, TPUs, relays, block engine) that increase network congestion, and stakers are missing out on possible tips.
+The current Solana block-building ecosystem suffers from opaque, centralized systems dominated by private relays and closed bidding mechanisms.
+This lack of transparency forces searchers to overpay for transaction inclusion, while validators have no verifiable way to prove fair ordering or to earn optimal rewards.
+At the same time, users face fragmented submission paths — RPCs, TPUs, relays, and block engines — which increase network congestion.
+Stakers are also missing out on potential tips and revenue, as a major share is captured by intermediaries handling TPU transactions, commonly known as SQoS services (such as Nozomi, 0Slot, etc.).
+These providers charge users or searchers a tip that is routed through their wallets and then relayed to validators via pre-arranged SQoS deals.
+Because validators are often found through these intermediaries, they receive only a fraction of the total reward.
+For instance, if a searcher pays a 1 SOL tip, the validator might receive less than 0.05 SOL for the same transaction.
+Previously, searchers relied on Jito bundles, and validator rewards from Jito accounted for roughly 1% of total staking APY.
+However, this amount has since fallen to less than 0.2% APY.
+The missing share is now being captured by middlemen through private SQoS arrangements, creating a new class of intermediaries and further reducing validator earnings — effectively centralizing transaction flow and revenue distribution once again.

 ## Solution